Azure9733/cps-dsa-lab/README.md

 #### Related PYQs
 1. Write a program to delete an element at the end of the linked list of array size 12.
 (CO2, BL3, PO1, PO5) -- 3M 2023endsem
 2. Write a C++ program to implement a recursive function to calculate the sum of digits of a given number.
 (CO2, BL4, PO1, PO5) -- 3M 2023endsem
-3. Write a program to illustrate the working of multilevel inheritance for the mathematical expression .
-Use two-member functions, one to read the data and the other to display its value.
-(CO1, BL4, PO5) --4M 2023midsem
+3. Write a C++ program to implement a recursive function to calculate the product of two numbers without using the multiplication operator.
+(CO2, BL4, PO5) --3M 2024midsem
-4. Write a C++ program to find the sum of numbers which illustrates the use of base class constructors in a single inheritance.
-(CO1, BL4, PO5). --3M 2023midsem
+4. Write a program in C++ to create a doubly linked list of ‘n’ nodes and count the number of nodes.
+(CO2, BL4, PO5) --3M 2024midsem
-5. How are control structures classified?
-Give the syntaxes for the different types.
-(CO1, BL2, PO1) --3M 2023midsem
 - -------------------------------------------------------------
 ## Part 3: Advanced Data Structures
 ### 3.1 Trees